sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

    In addition, they would gain the benefit of simplifying future software upgrades.
 Some of their products would upgrade and offer new features with minimal effort on their part.

+   Through Azure Arc Data Services, Azure extends the control plane for Azure SQL Managed Instance to on-premises hardware.
+If WWI chose this option as part of a hybrid cloud adoption, they retain control over when to deploy updates and to manage their Arc Data Services through standard Azure tools (like the CLI).

 3. Are there any questions we need to answer before we can begin a POC directly to Microsoft Azure?

    - What is network connectivity like between on-premises and the cloud?